 To treat your dog’s warts, break open a vitamin E capsule and apply its contents to the affected area a couple of times every day.
 You should see results within 2 weeks and in approximately 5 weeks your dog’s warts should be gone.

 Vitamin E for Ear Infections

 Placing one drop of vitamin E oil into the infected ear can be helpful to alleviate the pain and inflammation associated with ear infections

 After cleaning the ear, puncture a vitamin E capsule and then apply a drop of the oil into the dog’s ear.
 You may need some kind of dripping rod to drop this into your dog’s ear accurately or get one that comes with a pipette

 Vitamin E is a hugely important antioxidant that destroys the free radicals in your dog’s body.

-Vitamin E also plays a particularly important role in skin health and fertility and is also important for proper functioning of the immune system.
+Vitamin E also plays a particularly important role in skin health and fertility and is also important for the proper function of the immune system.
 It’s a key ingredient in a shiny and luscious coat!

 Vitamin E also ensures other ingredients in pet foods and supplements stay at their best.
 It prevents the oxidation of fatty acids in the food which leads to them going off.

 The good news is that your dog is probably getting enough vitamin E in their diet.
 However, these are fat soluble and are stored in the fatty tissues within the body and so can be problematic if overabundant

 So while vitamin E supplements are something to be considered, depending upon your dog’s health and lifestyle, they are certainly no substitute for a healthy diet containing all of the nutrients needed to live a happy and healthy life.